Finding Subgroups with Significant Treatment Effects: Introduction

-Our work is also very closely related to the work on recursive partitioning and treatment effect estimation in the causal machine learning literature \cite{kunzel2017meta,athey2016recursive,athey2016generalized,nie2017quasi,athey2017efficient,zhou2018offline,oprescu2018orthogonal,friedberg2018,chernozhukov2017orthogonal,chernozhukov2018plugin,foster2019orthogonal,Bertsimas2019-ms}.
-We compare to some predominant methods from this line of work in our experiments.
-This line of work uses data-adaptive machine learning procedures to learn how the effect of a treatment varies with observable characteristics, even when these characteristics are high-dimensional.
-Unlike the treatment effect literature, we do not care about learning an accurate model of how the effect varies, but rather only learn a model of who-to-treat.
-Thus we solely need to understand for which subset of the population the treatment effect is positive.
-Moreover, the majority of the heterogeneous treatment effect literature constructs sub-groups solely based on some mean heterogeneity criterion.
-Arguably closest to us is the work of \cite{powers2018some} which analyze a tree algorithm whose criterion uses a standardized heterogeneity of the form $(\tau(S_1)-\tau(S_2))^2/(\sigma(S_1)^2 + \sigma(S_2)^2)$ (already proposed in \cite{athey2016recursive}, where $S_1,S_2$ is a candidate split, $\tau(S_i)$ is the mean effect on each sub-group and $\sigma(S_i)$ the standard deviation.
-However, this criterion tries to identify the modes of heterogeneity and does not target the policy problem directly.
-Thus it might be creating very fine partitions in regions of the space where the effect is definitely positive.
-Such sub-grouping is irrelevant from the perspective of policy learning, where all we care about is the sign of the effect.
+Moreover, the majority of the heterogeneous treatment effect literature constructs subgroups mainly based on some mean heterogeneity criterion.
+Arguably closest to us is the work of \cite{powers2018some} which analyzes a tree algorithm whose criterion instead uses a standardized heterogeneity of the form $(\tau(S_1)-\tau(S_2))^2/(\sigma(S_1)^2 + \sigma(S_2)^2)$ \citep[already proposed in][]{athey2016recursive}, where $S_1, S_2$ is a candidate split, $\tau(S_i)$ is the mean effect on each subgroup and $\sigma(S_i)$ the standard deviation.
+However, this criterion tries to identify the modes of heterogeneity and does not target the selection of subgroups directly.